 That enterprise-wide learning curve

 Having predictive software is essential in the tech industry, he said.
 “Because the technology industry is often subject to high turnover due to strong competition, specifically in a time when unemployment is at all-time low, there’s a lot to learn specifically from big tech.
 While the industry doesn’t benefit any more or less than other industries, one difference is that employees within the technology industry tend to be more fluid.
 This solution gives organizations the ability to spot an employee’s change of heart early on and empowers them to act quickly to solve the issue both at the individual and enterprise-wide levels.

-"In other words, if ain the engineering department resigns you can start to dig into the 'why.'
-Eventually the 'why' she left becomes clear when you find that your company pays 5% less than the general market.
+“In other words, if a python programmer in the engineering department resigns you can start to dig into the ‘why.’
+Eventually the ‘why’ she left becomes clear when you find that your company pays 5% less than the general market.
 Using these insights, you start digging a bit deeper and see that many python programmers throughout the organization are starting to show signs of dissatisfaction.
-This allows us to begin understanding why whole groups of people appear to be turning over at a rapid pace and enables us to identify the systemic problems that are fueling those departures and preventatively resolve them."
+This allows us to begin understanding why whole groups of people appear to be turning over at a rapid pace and enables us to identify the systemic problems that are fueling those departures and preventatively resolve them.”